ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

     Header Parameter of the resulting JWE.)

-1. When Key Wrapping, Key Encryption, or Key Agreement with Key Wrapping are employed, generate a random CEK value to use for subsequent steps unless one was already generated for a previously processed recipient, in which case, let that be the one used
+1. When Key Wrapping, Key Encryption, or Key Agreement with Key Wrapping is employed, generate a random CEK value to use for subsequent steps unless one was already generated for a previously processed recipient, in which case, let that be the one used